Social Icons

 Matt Lucas

-Polar is not your regular action movie, it is intense, dramatic and has an amazing thrilling ending that just leaves the door open to possible sequels.
+Polar isn’t your regular action movie—it’s intense, dramatic, and has a thrilling ending that leaves the door wide open for possible sequels.

-I have not had the opportunity of reading the Dark Horse Comic this movie character is based on, but I can tell you this movie is a John Wick and Taken addition with some more blood and nudity.
+I haven’t read the Dark Horse comic this movie is based on, but I can tell you this film feels like a mix of John Wick and Taken, with a bit more blood and nudity thrown in.

 What makes this movie different from John Wick?

-This time our hero is not retired yet, John Wick was given an impossible task to get his retirement and be happy, here our hero has reached the age of retirement.
+This time, our hero isn’t retired yet.
+In John Wick, the character was given an impossible task to earn his retirement.
+Here, our hero has reached retirement age.

-The company he works for retires their assassins at the age of 50.
-Problem is, these assassins have a pension program with their company.
-When the time comes from them to pay, they take you out.
-This has not always been the case from what you will gather from the film, but I guess new management comes with its own price.
+The company he works for retires their assassins at 50.
+The catch?
+These assassins have a pension program.
+When it’s time to pay out, the company decides to eliminate them instead.
+This hasn’t always been the case, as you’ll gather from the film, but new management comes with its own rules.

-Their first attempt was ruined by some bad assumptions.
-They sent him to kill a guy, but the guy was paid to kill him.
-Problem is, he was supposed to call in when he sees the guy and he is ready to take the kill.
-He just went ahead and killed the mark and called in later.
+Their first try was ruined by bad assumptions.
+They sent him to kill a target, but the target was actually paid to kill him.
+The plan was for Duncan to call in when he saw the target, but instead, he killed the mark first and called in later.
+By doing so, he stumbled upon his own file and realized something was wrong.

-The movie did leave many loose ends open for a second part and I can’t wait for those loose ends to be tied up.
+The movie leaves plenty of loose ends for a potential sequel, and I can’t wait to see how they tie them up.

 Mortal Engines (2018)